perceptiveEyes/TicTacToe/README.md

 # TicTacToe
-A simple C program for the game TicTocToe!
+A simple C program for the game TicTacToe!